AJ-appz/pawzy-privacy/privacy-policy.md

 ## 2. Important Information and Who We Are

-Pawzy is a dog care application developed by [Your Company/Name].
+Pawzy is a dog care application developed by Arjun Gullbadhar.
 This privacy policy aims to give you information on how Pawzy collects and processes your data through your use of this App.

 ## 3. The Data We Collect About You